chochinlu/nervos/README.md

 4. A screenshot of the console output immediately after you have successfully submitted a deposit to Layer 2 using the account-cli tool.

 5. The SUDT ID from the console output after executing the deposit script (in text format).

+## Task 5

+1. A screenshot of the console output immediately after deploying smart contract.

+2. The address of the ERC20 Proxy Contract you deployed (in text format).

+3. A screenshot of the console output immediately after checking your SUDT balance.

+4. The Ethereum address that was checked (in text format).